ryanfaraji/MA-303-ODE-Euler-Solver/README.md

 - main.py — the Python program
 - README.md — the project report and overview
 - requirements.txt — required Python packages
+- demo_console_output.png — screenshot of the console output
+- demo_graph.png — screenshot of the graph output

 ## How to Run the Program